Alec-Stashevsky/blocklength/README.md

 ## Installation

-You can install the released version of blocklength from [CRAN](https://cran.r-project.org/package=blocklength) with:
+You can install the released version from [CRAN](https://cran.r-project.org/package=blocklength) with:

 ``` r